luapower/luapower-all/luapower.md

 #### Configuring luapower to use RPC servers:

-	lp.config('servers', {linux32 = '10.1.1.1', ...})
+	lp.servers = {linux32 = '10.1.1.1', ...}

-To use the luapower command line with RPC servers, change the config table in luapower.lua directly.
+To use the luapower command line with RPC servers, change the servers table in luapower.lua directly.

 #### Updating the dependency database: